 Internships open doors

-The Manhattan College Internship program is an excellent way to extend classroom learning and explore a career interest.
+The Manhattan College internship program is an excellent way to extend classroom learning and explore career interests.
 Internships offer an opportunity to gain professional experience and contacts that can help you stand out in your job search.
 In today’s competitive job market, a degree alone is not enough to secure desired employment.
 Having hands-on, applicable experience is invaluable.

 Marks of Distinction

-• Manhattan College is one of 283 institutions in the United States with a chapter of Phi Beta Kappa, the nation’s most widely known academic honor society.
+• Manhattan is one of 290 institutions in the United States with a chapter of Phi Beta Kappa, the nation’s most widely known academic honor society.

-• All three of Manhattan College’s professional schools—business, education and health, and engineering—are nationally accredited.
+• All three of Manhattan’s professional schools—Business, Education and Health, and Engineering—are nationally accredited.

-• The undergraduate engineering programs—chemical, civil, computer, electrical, and mechanical—are accredited by ABET, the Accreditation Board for Engineering and Technology.
+• The undergraduate Engineering programs—Chemical, Civil, Computer, Electrical, and Mechanical—are accredited by the Accreditation Board for Engineering and Technology (ABET).

 • The School of Education is accredited by the Teacher Education Accreditation Council (TEAC).

-• The School of Business is one of 711 institutions throughout the world accredited by the Association to Advance Collegiate Schools of Business (AACSB) International.
+• The O’Malley School of Business is one of more than 800 business schools worldwide accredited by the Association to Advance Collegiate Schools of Business (AACSB International).

-• Seventeen alumni are members of the prestigious National Academy of Engineering, an impressive number for an institution of Manhattan College’s size.
+• 18 alumni are members of the prestigious National Academy of Engineering, an impressive number for an institution of Manhattan’s size.

 • Manhattan is one of a few American colleges to have chapters of all five of these national honor societies: Beta Gamma Sigma, Kappa Delta Pi, Phi Beta Kappa, Sigma Xi, and Tau Beta Pi.

-• Of more than 4,000 colleges and universities in the United States, Manhattan is one of only 251 with Division I athletics.
+• Of the more than 4,000 colleges and universities in the United States, Manhattan is one of only 351 with Division I athletics.

 • Manhattan is one of only 182 colleges founded in the United States before the Civil War that is still surviving.